dahliamalkhi/dahliamalkhi.github.io/_drafts/block-stm.md

 The last improvement step consists of two important improvements.

 The first is an extremely simple dependency tracking (no graphs or partial orders) that considerably reduces aborts.
 When a TXj aborts, the write-set of its latest invocation is marked `ABORTED`.
-MVCC supports the `ABORTED` mark guaranteeing that a higher-index TXk reading from a location in this write-set will delay until the TXj completes re-executing.
+READLAST supports the `ABORTED` mark guaranteeing that a higher-index TXk reading from a location in this write-set will delay until the TXj completes re-executing.

 The second one increases re-validation parallelism.
 When a transaction aborts, rather than waiting for it to complete re-execution, it decreases `nextValidation` immediately; then, if the re-execution writes to a (new) location which is not marked `ABORTED`, `nextValidation` is decreased again when the re-execution completes.